 Light Night also comes as many other Edinburgh's Christmas attractions are opening.
-There is a Christmas market, whisky bar serving cocktails and hot toddies on The Mound, and various fairground rides such as a Big Wheel and 60 metre-high Star Flyer, in Princes Street Gardens.
+There is a Christmas market, whisky bar serving cocktails and hot toddies on The Mound, and various fairground rides such as a Big Wheel and 60 metre-high Star Flyer in East Princes Street Gardens.
 For younger kids, there's two carousels, Christmas tree maze, and other Santa Land activities.

 There are a number of smaller Christmas Light Nights in other Edinburgh areas in the days following the main city centre Light Night event.